Chart Color Schemes

 Seymour ranks below the Australian average when compared to other local markets across a number of language and cultural background related metrics

-Seymour's cultural diversity was found to be below average, with 86.3% of its population being citizens born in Australia who speak English only at home.
-Christianity is the predominant religion, making up 48.9% of Seymour's population.
-The most notable overrepresentation is seen in the 'Other' category, comprising 0.7% compared to 0.8% across Rest of Vic.
+Seymour's cultural diversity was found to be below average, with 86.3% of its population being Australian citizens, born in Australia (87.6%), and speaking English only at home (92.8%).
+Christianity was the predominant religion, comprising 48.9% of Seymour's population.
+The most notable overrepresentation was seen in the 'Other' category, which constituted 0.7% of Seymour's population compared to 0.8% across Regional Vic.

 Frequently Asked Questions - Diversity